 The Company's board of directors has adopted stock ownership guidelines for both senior management and members of the board.
 The stock ownership guidelines were updated to specifically exclude stock options, and unvested performance awards also do not count toward the guidelines.
 The board believes directors and designated members of senior management should have a financial investment in the Company.
 As CEO, Mr. McCormick is expected to own a number of shares equal in value to four times his base salary, and as Executive Vice Presidents, Messrs.
-Salvador, Leonard, Ozimek, Curley, and Schreck are each expected to own a number of shares equal in value to two times their base salary.
+Leonard, Ozimek, and Curley are each expected to own a number of shares equal in value to two times their base salary.
 These guidelines for members of senior management are expected to be achieved within five years of being appointed to their positions.
-As of December 31, 2023, Messrs.
-McCormick, Salvador, Leonard, Ozimek, Curley, and Schreck all have achieved compliance with the requirements.
-Shares acquired through compensation-related awards must be retained by directors and members of senior management until the required share ownership threshold has been met, provided, however that the holding requirement applies to the net after-tax amount of vested shares.
-Additional information regarding the stock ownership of the Company's executive officers is set forth under "Information on Trustco's Executive Officers" and in the Outstanding Equity Awards-December 31, 2023 table.
+As of December 31, 2024, Messrs.
+McCormick, Leonard, Ozimek, and Curley all have achieved compliance with the requirements.
+Shares acquired through compensation-related awards must be retained by directors and members of senior management applies to the net after-tax amount of vested share.
+Additional information regarding the stock ownership of the Company's executive officers is set forth under "Information on TrustCo's Executive Officers" and in the Outstanding Equity Awards as of December 31, 2024 table.

 Each Director is expected to beneficially own at least 2,000 shares.
-As of December 31, 2023, all directors have satisfied the ownership requirement except for Mr. Powell and Dr. Cotugno, who are within the five-year period allotted for the accumulation of the required number of shares.
+As of December 31, 2024, all directors have satisfied the ownership requirement except for Mr. Powell and Dr. Cotugno, who are within the five-year period allotted for the accumulation of the required number of shares.